anasfik/openai/README.md

-# Dart SDK for openAI Apis (GPT-3 & DALL-E)
+# Dart Client For OpenAI (GPT-3 & DALL-E..)

-An open-source SDK that allows developers to easily integrate the power of OpenAI's state-of-the-art AI models into their Dart applications.
+An open-source Client package that allows developers to easily integrate the power of OpenAI's state-of-the-art AI models into their Dart/Flutter applications.

 This library provides simple and intuitive methods for making requests to OpenAI's various APIs, including the GPT-3 language model, DALL-E image generation, and more.

-The package is designed to be lightweight and easy to use, so you can focus on building your application, rather than worrying about the complexities and error caused by dealing with HTTP requests.
+The package is designed to be lightweight and easy to use, so you can focus on building your application, rather than worrying about the complexities and errors caused by dealing with HTTP requests.

 </br>
 </br>